 Definition of "Open Standards."
 Open standards refers to a collaborative, balanced, and consensus-based approval process for the promulgation of domestic or international standards.
-This traditional definition is in alignment with the policies of the International Organizational for Standardization, the International Electrotechnical Commission, and Annex 4 of the Second Triennial Review of the World Trade Organization Technical Barriers to Trade Agreement.
-ANSI Critical Issues Paper on "Current Attempts to Change Established Definition of "Open Standards".
+This traditional definition is in alignment with the policies of ISO, IEC, and Annex 4 of the Second Triennial Review of the World Trade Organization Technical Barriers to Trade Agreement.
+See, ANSI Critical Issues Paper on "Current Attempts to Change Established Definition of "Open Standards".

-At a meeting of the WIPO Standing Committee on the Law of Patents in March 2009, the U.S. Patent and Trademark Office ("USPTO") expressed strong support for the private-sector led and public-sector supported U.S. standards system and for the use of standards developed through an open and consensus-based process.
-USPTO Statement.
+At a meeting of the World Intellectual Property Organization (WIPO) Standing Committee on the Law of Patents in March 2009, the U.S. Patent and Trademark Office (USPTO) expressed strong support for the private-sector-led and public-sector-supported U.S. standards system and for the use of standards developed through an open and consensus-based process.
+See, USPTO Statement.